 Because of many things, Zionsville is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Zionsville really has some of the features that families look for when choosing a good community to raise children.
 Is Zionsville perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The most common language spoken in Zionsville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Indic languages and Chinese.